emsa16/realtimegame/README.md

     $ yarn start    # Runs the app in development mode.
 View at http://localhost:3000
     $ yarn build    # Builds the app for production to the `build` folder
     $ yarn deploy   # Builds the app for production and transfers files to production server (requires SSH authentication)

+It is also possible to run React in development mode on other ports than the standard port 3000.
+To use another port, the environment variable `PORT=XXXX` needs to be added before `yarn start`

 ## Running in Docker
     $ yarn docker-node1     # node latest-alpine (test on http://localhost:8030)